eylles/xterm-nvim/README.md

 Both gnvim and tmux-nvim will generate a default config upon first run.

+### help output

+The 3 scripts support the `-h` flag to show help messages, consult them before using.

 ### vim-anywhere

 Decided to roll out my own vim-anywhere implementation inspired on the original one with quite some